RyanRTJJ/cheatGPT/README.md

 # cheatGPT
 ### Adversarial prompt-generation to test robustness of human/LLM text classifiers

+## Bulletin
+- conda env currently nonfunctional
+    - existing env creation works
+    - detect-gpt seems to require CUDA, which is incompatible with macOS
+    - only submodule so far is detect-gpt, so submodule infrastructure is currently unused

 ## Requirements
 I (Jacob) am working in a conda environment named `proj`, which can be created with the following commands: